fluents/chain-able/readme.md

 ## Contributing

-I welcome any contributor.
+We welcome any contributor.
 Just fork and clone, make changes, and send a pull request.

 ## Installation